 A cardholder may authorize another person to pick up their museum pass(es).
-Fill out a Designee Authorization Form and submit it to the library in person or with your designee before sending that designee to pick up the pass.
+Fill out a Designee Authorization Form and submit it to the library in person or send in with your designee before sending that designee to pick up the pass.
 [TOP]

 How do I reserve a museum pass?